Grow Cinderella Pumpkins for High Yield Harvests.

-The taste is mild, slightly sweet, creamy, and puts canned pumpkin to shame.
+The taste is mild, slightly sweet, and creamy, and puts canned pumpkin to shame.
 However, the puree makes delicious pumpkin pies.

 Measure your pumpkin puree before you freeze it, so you always pull out what you need.
-I save mine in 1 cup and 2 cup increments, perfect for pumpkin pound cakes or savory soup.
+I save mine in 1-cup and 2-cup increments, perfect for pumpkin pound cakes or savory soup.

 And if you want a great recipe for that pound cake, I found this one for a cinnamon cream cheese-coated pumpkin pound cake.

 Oh, and don’t forget to roast those pumpkin seeds too!